Professionals Aid Council

 Overview

 The Professionals Aid Council (charity number 207292) was founded in 1914 and operates today as the Professionals Aid Guild (PAG) following a 2016 merger with The Guild of Aid (established 1904).
 The charity supports professionals and graduates throughout the UK who are experiencing financial hardship due to redundancy, illness, disability, family breakdown, or poverty in retirement.
-With total expenditure of £443,439 in 2022 and income of £223,798, the charity draws on reserves to maintain its support levels.
+With total expenditure of £402,253 in 2022 and income of £223,798, the charity draws on reserves to maintain its support levels.
+In 2022, PAG assisted 132 beneficiaries from 173 applications considered.
 Unlike many benevolent funds, PAG has an “open” policy and assists individuals from any professional background who hold an eligible qualification (level 6 or 7), rather than being restricted to a particular profession.
-The organization is managed by nine trustees and six committee members who identify beneficiaries and award grants on a case-by-case basis.
-While grants are often described as “quite small,” they are tailored to individual needs and “frequently make a substantial difference to the person involved.”
+The organisation is managed by nine trustees and supported by volunteers who identify beneficiaries and award grants on a case-by-case basis through specialist committees.
+Grants vary significantly by type: in 2022, general assistance grants averaged £2,449.64, whilst education-related grants were typically smaller (£530.30 for further education, £307.76 for children's education).
+These grants are tailored to individual needs and “frequently make a substantial difference to the person involved.”

 Funding Priorities